luisespino/Coronavirus_2020_11/2020-11/README.md

 For the analysis of cases in the United States, the following page was taken as a reference, from which the data of the first 218 days were taken.
 [COVID-19 in the US for 218 days](https://espanol.cdc.gov/coronavirus/2019-ncov/cases-updates/previouscases.html)

 The data used and the graphs presented for the analysis of cases of covid 19 in the usa can be found here: [201612226.py](https://github.com/LuisEspino/CoronavirusML/blob/main/2020-11/201612226.py)

+During the last days the situation of the month the situation in the country focused more on electoral issues, but as we can see the data indicates a new outbreak of massive contagion in the country that alarms many again, including specialists who warn that this It will be a new outbreak with very fast infections, an example of this is a total of 128,000 infections which breaks the new record.

+Of the remaining time that Trump has left as president, it is known that he will not change his plan to combat covid 19 which does not have a national closure contemplated, in fact he is hopeful in the supposed vaccine that is expected this list in April 2021.

+We can see that the situation is delicate in the country and that the infections will come as a new wave to the country. [rapid growth of COVID-19 in the United States](https://www.infobae.com/america/eeuu/2020/11/13/advierten-por-el-rapido-crecimiento-del-covid-19-en-estados-unidos-en-medio-de-la-transicion-de-poder-entre-joe-bien-y-donald-trump/)

 ---